It’s almost time for Easter, and no icon represents the holiday quite like the cute and cuddly rabbit.

 Unfortunately, neither bad pickup lines nor crude jokes have any effect on rabbits.
 Instead, plant some naturally repellent plants in and around the rabbits’ favorite victims.

-Rabbits avoid foxglove (Digitalis) and monkshood (Aconitum) because they’re poisonous.
+Rabbits avoid foxglove (Digitalis) and monkshood (Aconitum) because they’re poisonous plants.

 Other plants simply smell gross to rabbits, or repel them for other reasons.
 A good bet is to plant some Mexican marigolds, dusty miller, garlic, onions, lavender, yarrow, butterfly weed, Russian sage, Stylophorum (Celandine poppy), and especially catnip!

-And if some four-legged furballs are on your side, remember that the smell of a garden frequented by a catnip-craving cat will also smell quite foul and fearsome to Bugs Bunny and company.
+And if some four-legged furballs are on your side (we’re talking about the pets here), remember that the smell of a garden frequented by a catnip-craving cat will also smell quite foul and fearsome to Bugs Bunny and company.